MICA-MNI/MICA-7t/README.md

 # Number of threads for parallel processing
 threads=15

-# Remove this variable from `env` cos it could lead to an error withing the container
+# Remove this variable from `env` because it could lead to an error withing the container
 unset TMPDIR

 # Run only the surface recontruction with spectral spherical projection (fastsurfer default algorithm instead of freesurfer)